It’s Gurrung season in Kakadu, the days are warm, but the nights are cool.

 The magpie geese are on the move and the late afternoon breeze brings with it music, arts and the smell of bush foods cooking on the coals… it’s time for Mahbilil Festival in Jabiru.

 The Mahbilil Festival is a one-day celebration of culture and community.
-Family activities during the day including weaving, painting and bush foods – including the popular magpie goose cooking competition – followed by an evening program of music and dance.
+Family activities during the day including weaving, painting and bush foods – including the popular magpie goose cooking competition – followed by an evening program of music, traditional dance and performance.

 Entry is free and we look forward to seeing you!

 Take the worry out of trip planning with expert tips from Kakadu rangers.

 A journey of 1000 miles begins with a single click.

 Enter your email to get free trip planning advice from Kakadu rangers.